HowToSD/ComfyUI-Pt-Wrapper/docs/model_training.md

 # Model Training

-You can traing a PyTorch model without any coding.
+You can train a PyTorch model without any coding.
 Training is as simple as a single click!
 Currently, classification models are supported for following architecture (node names are in parentheses):
 * Linear (Ptn Linear Model)